Skip to main content

 5. Repeat 15 times and then switch sides.

-Weighted Step-Ups
+Weighted step-ups

 Step-ups are one of the best lower-body strengthening exercises, and this move almost always deserves a spot in your lineup of leg workouts.
 Remember that if it’s hypertrophy you’re after (gaining size and muscle mass), you’ll want to go heavy on the weights and drop the reps.
-That said, make sure you can maintain proper form and can complete each rep pain-free.
+That said, be sure you can maintain proper form and complete each rep pain-free.

 Equipment: Dumbbells and a plyometric box, step, or bench